novonordisk-research/OptiHPLCHandler/README.md

 ]
 ```

-You also need to set the list of plates used in the sampleset
+You also need to set the list of plates used in the sampleset:

 ```
 plates = {"1": "plate_1_type_name", "2": "plate_2_type_name"}